King Lear

 Yet Lear is considered along with Hamlet one of the great peaks of tragic drama to be scaled.
 Like other Shakespearean plays, it has become so encrusted with centuries of respect, so widely and allegorically applied in our culture, that it does seem to take on cosmic significance to us.
 Still, it's helpful to be reminded that King Lear is basically a tale about the corrupted relations of a man and his daughters.

 The deep significance the tale takes on for us is in the play itself, not just something we've arbitrarily decided to add.
-The character of Lear himself is jerked out of complacent old age into facing the big questions as a result of his distorted familial relations.
+Lear, the character, is jerked out of complacent old age into facing the big questions as a result of his distorted familial relations.
 In a way the play may be taken to show how closely to the abyss we ride in normal life.
 Whether we fall over the edge as Lear does or whether we stay perched high and dry depends to a large degree on how we play the social game, how well we respect the social relationships closest to us.

 Of course, that's my usual socio-political take on it.
 The popular line is that Lear's tragic downfall is a result of his own foolishness.